Keyword cannibalization can negatively impact your website’s organic search performance.

 Keyword cannibalization can gradually eat away organic traffic and reduce search visibility before you get to the bottom of the problem.

-The more content you create, the higher the likelihood of keyword cannibalization.
+The more content you create, the higher the likelihood of cannibalization.

-But you can prevent these issues by following best practices for all new and existing pages:
+But you can prevent these issues by following a few best practices for all new and existing pages.

-- Create keyword clusters and map keywords for all website pages to ensure there’s no overlap
+For starters, create keyword clusters and map keywords for all website pages to avoid unknowingly targeting the same terms on multiple pages.

-- Define a unique search intent for every page, especially when targeting similar keywords
+It’s equally important to define a unique search intent for every page, especially if you want to target similar keywords from different angles.

 Fix Cannibalization to Enhance Your Search Performance